ndsev/zserio/doc/ZserioLanguageOverview.md

 length.
 Thus, `int:16` and `int16` are equivalent.
 The value range of `int:n` is -2<sup>n-1</sup>..2<sup>n-1</sup>-1.

-Signed bitfield types of variable length bit field types can be specified as `int<expr>`, where `expr` is an expression of integer type to be evaluated at run-time and should not exceed 64 bits.
+Signed bitfield types of variable length (dynamic signed bitfield types) can be specified as `int<expr>`, where `expr` is an expression of integer type to be evaluated at run-time and should not exceed 64 bits.

 ### Floating Point Types